Prague offensive: 10–11 May

 With Soviet units in Prague and pushing further west and south into Bohemia, the Soviet military objectives of the offensive had been met.
 The bulk of German troops in Army Group Centre were taken prisoner by the Soviets in the two days following the liberation of Prague, while elements of the 1st and 2nd Ukrainian Fronts pushed west to the Chemnitz-Karlovy Vary-Plzen demarcation line with U.S. forces.

 Fearing their treatment at the hands of the locals or Soviet Army troops, remnant formations of Army Group Centre continued their resistance until 10/11 May, and in the cases of some small units, later into May 1945.
 The left flank of the 2nd Ukrainian Front met with troops of the U.S. Third Army (George Patton) in the regions of České Budějovice and Písek.
 Later, 1st and 2nd Ukrainian Fronts met with Americans in the regions of Karlovy Vary and Klatovy.
 With these unit movements, the Prague Offensive concluded three days after Victory in Europe Day.

 German soldiers, ethnic German civilians, and ethnic Czech collaborators fleeing Prague were surprised by the advancing Soviets and were completely routed.
 The Czech partisans resumed hostilities against the fleeing German troops regardless of their intentions or nationality, in what the veterans of the 20th Waffen Grenadier Division of the SS (1st Estonian) who had laid their weapons down in May 1945 recalled as the Czech Hell.

-The last shots were fired close to the Slivice settlement, 4 kilometers southeast of the town of Příbram.
+The last shots were fired close to the Slivice settlement, 4 kilometers southeast of the town of Příbram during the Battle of Slivice.